 The animation videos in this section:

-- 1894 freshet flood event.
+1894 freshet flood event.
 [Map PDF] [Animation] The 1894 Fraser River flood is considered to be slightly more severe than the estimated 0.2% AEP flood today.
-This is considered the “design flood” to inform dike design and construction along the lower Fraser River dikes.
+The 1894 flood is considered the “design flood” to inform dike design and construction along the lower Fraser River dikes.

 Fraser River Freshet (Spring) Flood Scenarios – Year 2050 with Climate Change